-AR-Safe Haven Berlin Residency launched in 2017 and it is hosted in partnership with Perpetuum Mobile and SAVVY Contemporary.
-The residency takes place at the end of the 2017.
+AR-Safe Haven Berlin Residency launched in 2018 and is hosted in partnership with Perpetuum Mobile and SAVVY Contemporary.
+The first residency will take place at the end of 2018.
 It is a part of the Re-Build Refuge Europe project, and is funded by the Creative Europe EU programme in partnership with European Alternatives.

 Perpetuum Mobile is a curatorial vehicle which brings together art, practice and enquiry.
 It acts as a conduit and engine to re-imagine certain basic historical, theoretical as well as practical paradigms in fields which often exist in disparate institutional frames and territories.
 PM has worked extensively in the Nordic, European and international field.

 Perpetuum Mobile develops longer-term thematic projects which include conferences, workshops, residencies, small and large exhibitions, festivals, public and street art, publications, films and new formats.
 PM’s longer-term thematic platforms include the Re-Aligned Project, the Perpetual Pavilion, the Perestroika Project, The Arts Assembly, Artists at Risk, Sino-Fi and Mobile Talks.

 SAVVY Contemporary | The laboratory of form-ideas is an art space, a platform for discourse and a place of hospitality.
 It is located on the threshold between concepts of the ‘West’ and the ‘non-West’, in order to understand and deconstruct them.
 It has carried out numerous projects – exhibitions, performances, film screenings, lectures, concerts, readings, discussion sessions, dance.
 SAVVY Contemporary has created a participatory archive for German colonial history as well as one for performance art and a library.
 The art space is concerned with the history and sociopolitical realities of its neighborhood, which are closely intertwined with the reflections and discourses of the project.